 Mental health and wellness are no longer just the responsibility of healthcare professionals.
 According to Government of Canada statistics, one in three Canadians will experience mental illness during their lifetime*.
 This means that whether you are working in healthcare, education, human services or business, you will likely work with employees, colleagues, students, clients and others who are facing mental health and wellness challenges.
-Held in our Milton location, this certificate will help you understand what mental health is, explain some of the most common mental illnesses and provide you with the foundational skills to help you support your staff, clients and students.
+This certificate will help you understand what mental health is, explain some of the most common mental illnesses and provide you with the foundational skills to help you support your staff, clients and students.

 Who should take this certificate: Anyone working or volunteering in a role where they interview, manage, support or advise people will benefit from this certificate, including allied health professionals, human resource professionals, teachers, organizational managers and leaders, nurses, clergy and student affair professionals.

 To complete the Counselling Skills for Mental Health certificate, you must select a minimum of seven workshop from the list to the right.
 You can complete this certificate in as little as one year or take up to seven years.
 You do not have to be working toward the Counselling Skills for Mental Health Certificate to take any of these workshops.
 These workshops can be taken in any order.